 I just replaced Pretty Links (below) with this and it’s absolutely worth the $19/month (you can save 2 months by paying for the year upfront too).

 Pretty Links lets you create short links so you can easily mention an easy-to-remember URL on your podcast that redirects to the actual page you want to send them to.
 It could be an opt-in page, affiliate link, or simply a number to send them to your show notes page.
 I use this everywhere.

-Yoast is the SEO plugin for WordPress.
-Enough said I think.
+Rankmath is the best SEO plugin for WordPress.
+Just use it.

 Ad Inserter is a really powerful plugin that lets you add (ad) code that can be manually or automatically inserted throughout your site.
 There are a ton of options that let you insert code depending on the device, in certain paragraphs, in widgets, and more.
 Really useful even if you don’t want to use it for ads.